 The General Manager is appointed by the Board of Directors to carry out the day-to-day activities of NMWD pursuant to the NMWD Regulations and Board Policies.
 The Manager has full responsibility for the maintenance, operation and construction of the NMWD water and wastewater systems and authority to determine employee duties to carry out these responsibilities.

-Drew McIntyre was appointed the new General Manager of North Marin Water District on May 3, 2017.
-Drew receives sound policy guidance from the Board of Directors and sound legal advice from legal counsel Robert B. Maddow of Bold, Polisner, Maddow, Nelson and Judson.
-Drew is assisted in carrying out the NMWD activities by the District Secretary, Terrie Kehoe, Ryan Grisso, Water Conservation Coordinator, and four competent managers:
+Tony Williams was appointed the new General Manager of North Marin Water District on May 3, 2022.
+Tony receives sound policy guidance from the Board of Directors and sound legal advice from legal counsel Craig Judson of Bold, Polisner, Maddow, Nelson and Judson.
+Tony is assisted in carrying out the NMWD activities by the District Secretary, Terrie Kehoe, Ryan Grisso, Water Conservation Coordinator, and four competent managers:

 - Auditor-Controller: Julie Blue*